elastic/elasticsearch-rails/opensearch-persistence/README.md

 # => [<MyNote ...
 FOX ...>, <MyNote ...
 DOG ...>]
 ```

-The returned object is an instance of the `Elasticsearch::Persistence::Repository::Response::Results` class,
+The returned object is an instance of the `OpenSearch::Persistence::Repository::Response::Results` class,
 which provides access to the results, the full returned response and hits.

 ```ruby